-Ryan Crawford is in his third season working with Harvard's defensive backs and his first as special teams coordinator in 2014.
+Ryan Crawford is in his fourth season working with Harvard's defensive backs and his first as special teams coordinator in 2014.

 Crawford is responsible for recruiting the Atlantic coast section of the United States, including Florida, Georgia and the Carolinas.

 In 2014, the Crimson's secondary and special teams were some of the premiere units in the country, helping Harvard finish 10-0 and earn the program's 16th conference championship.
 Harvard ranked first in the nation in scoring defense (12.3 points allowed per game), and the team blocked four punts, good for third in the country.
 Andrew Fischer, who garnered All-Ivy honors, was 29th in the nation, averaging 23.7 yards per kick return.
 Three members of the secondary also earned All-Ivy status, including Norman Hayes and Sean Ahern, who garnered first-team status.

 Crawford's defensive backs helped Harvard claim its 15th Ivy League title in 2013, while earning four All-Ivy League honors.
 Among the quartet was Norman Hayes, a first-team selection, who tied for 16th nationally with three forced fumbles.
 The foursome helped the Crimson rank 25th nationally in scoring defense at 22.7 points allowed per game, while Harvard blanked Columbia for the second-straight season and held five of its opponents to 21 points or fewer.